nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">
 **:bulb: Tip:**
-If the lab report assignment is very urgent, you can attach a **high priority tag** to it and enter `add n/Lab report d/23-04-2020 1230 mod/CS2100 p/HIGH`.
+If the lab report assignment is very urgent, you can attach a **high priority tag** to it by entering `add n/Lab report d/23-04-2020 1230 mod/CS2100 p/HIGH`.
 </div>

 <div markdown="block" class="alert alert-primary">